 What is a State Machine?
+Complete Beginner's Guide to Statecharts

 State machines are one of those concepts that sound more complicated than they really are.
 Many developers shy away from using them, partly because they’re often introduced through heavy academic language—terms like “deterministic automata,” “powerset construction,” or “mathematical model of computation.”
-That’s enough to scare off anyone who’s just trying to build software that works.
+That’s enough to scare off anyone who’s just trying to build reactive software that works.

 Once you start using state machines, you’ll realize they’re not some abstract, academic concept—they’re a practical and readable way to design systems that respond to real-world events.